zaren/DeleteUsers/README.md

 The `periodic` script will delete user accounts once a drive space usage percentage is reached, with no interaction needed.
 That amount is defined under the `limit` variable.

-If the script executes and deletes users, it will send an email through `sendmail`.
+If the script executes and deletes users, it will send an email through `sendmail` on the local macihne.
 Subject, recipients, and content are defined in the following line:

 `echo "To: admin@example.com\ncc: other_admin@example.com\nSubject: Disk usage $usep% on $(hostname)\nLocal storage has exceeded $limit%.
 The following users were automatically deleted: $deletedUsers" | sendmail -f admin@example.com -t admin@example.com other_admin@example.com`